syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/inline-mode.md

----
-title: "Blazor Rich Text Editor | inline editor with customization"
-component: "Rich Text Editor"
-description: "This section explains how to create an inline editor using the Blazor Rich Text Editor that helps to display the editor on demand (dynamically)."
----

 # Inline Mode

 This is the inline example for the Rich Text Editor.
 For this, you must set the `RichTextEditorInlineMode` property.